Business and Finance

-THIS AGREEMENT is entered into as of this 14th day of July, 2009, by and between Winthrop University and the Winthrop University Real Estate Foundation (WUREF).
+THIS AGREEMENT, entered into as of this September 15, 2015, by and between Winthrop University (the "University") and the Winthrop University Real Estate Foundation, Inc.

 In consideration of the mutual commitments herein contained, and other good and valuable consideration, receipt of which is hereby acknowledged, the parties agree as follows:

-Consistent with its mission to help to advance the plans and objectives of the University, WUREF is granted the use of the name Winthrop University.
-However, WUREF will operate under its own seal and logotype and shall not use the University seal or other identifying marks in the promotion of its business and activities without the permission of Winthrop University.
+Consistent with its mission to help advance the plans and objectives of the University, WUREF is granted the use of the name, Winthrop University, and the University's official logo; however, WUREF will operate under its own name and shall not use the University seal or other identifying marks in the promotion of its business and activities without the permission of Winthrop University.

 • The Board of Trustees of Winthrop University is responsible for overseeing the mission, leadership, and operations of the University.

-• The Board of Trustees of Winthrop University is responsible for setting priorities and long-term plans for Winthrop University.
+• The Board of Trustees is responsible for setting priorities and long-term plans for Winthrop University.

-• The Board of Trustees of Winthrop University is legally responsible for the performance and oversight of all aspects of Winthrop University operations.
+• The Board of Trustees is legally responsible for the perfonnance and oversight of all aspects of Winthrop University operations.

-• The Winthrop University Real Estate Foundation Board of Directors is responsible for the performance and oversight of all aspects of its operations based on a comprehensive set of bylaws that clearly address the board's fiduciary responsibilities, including expectations of individual board members based upon ethical guidelines and policies.
+• WUREF is responsible for the performance and oversight of all aspects of its operations based on a comprehensive set of bylaws that clearly address the board's fiduciary responsibilities, including expectations of individual board members based upon ethical guidelines and policies.

 • Winthrop University recognizes that WUREF is a private corporation with the authority to keep all records and data confidential consistent with the law.

-• Winthrop University shall include WUREF as an active and prominent participant in the strategic planning for the University.
+• Winthrop University shall include WUREF as an active participant in the strategic planning for the University.

-• Winthrop University shall provide office space for WUREF, computer and telephone capabilities, and custodial service for those offices.
+• Winthrop University shall provide office space for the staff of WUREF, computer and telephone capabilities, and custodial service for those offices.

 • Winthrop University shall establish and enforce policies that support WUREF's ability to respect the privacy and confidentiality of donor records.

-• WUREF will establish, adhere to, and periodically assess its management and acceptance policies for gifts of real property.
-It will promptly acknowledge and issue appropriate documentation for all gifts of real property on behalf of WUREF.
-WUREF, as appropriate and needed, may assist Winthrop University in providing appropriate recognition and stewardship of such gifts.
+• WUREF will establish, adhere to, and periodically assess its gift-management and acceptance policies for gifts of real property.
+It will promptly acknowledge and issue receipts for all gifts of real property on behalf of WUREF and the University.

 • WUREF shall not accept grants from state or federal agencies, except in special circumstances that are approved by the WUREF Board of Directors and the governmental agency.

-• WUREF shall enforce Winthrop’s policies to protect donor confidentiality and rights.
+• WUREF shall establish and enforce policies to protect donor confidentiality and rights.

 2. Asset Management

-• WUREF will engage an independent accounting firm annually to conduct an audit of WUREF's financial and operational records and will provide Winthrop University with a copy of the annual audited financial statements, including management letters.
+• WUREF will engage an independent accounting firm to conduct an annual audit of WUREF's .financial and operational records and will provide Winthrop University with a copy of the annual audited financial statements, including management letters.

-• When distributing gift funds to the University, WUREF will disclose any terms, conditions, or limitations imposed by donor or legal determination on the gift.
+• When real property is given to the University, WUREF will disclose any terms, conditions, or limitations imposed by donor or legal determination on the gift.
 Winthrop University will abide by such restrictions and provide appropriate documentation.

 WUREF Funding and Administration

-• WUREF is responsible for establishing a financial plan to underwrite the cost of its programs, operations, and services.
+• The University's Division of Finance and Business is responsible for establishing a financial plan to underwrite the cost of WUREF's programs, operations, and services.

-• WUREF will provide access to data and records to the University on a need-to-know basis in accordance with applicable laws, WUREF policies, and guidelines.
-WUREF will provide copies of other information that may be publicly released.
+• WUREF will provide access to data and records to the University on a need-to-know basis in accordance with applicable laws, WUREF and University policies, and guidelines.
+WUREF will provide copies of all information that may be publicly released.

 Terms of the Memorandum of Understanding (MOU)

-This Memorandum of Understanding, made this 14th of July, 2009, by and between Winthrop University and the Winthrop University Real Estate Foundation, Inc. (an Internal Revenue Code 501 (c)(3) nonprofit corporation), is intended to set forth policies and procedures that will contribute to the coordination of their mutual activities.
+This Memorandum of Understanding by and between Winthrop University and the Winthrop University Real Estate Foundation, Inc. (an Internal Revenue Code 501 (c)(3) nonprofit corporation), is intended to set forth policies and procedures that will contribute to the coordination of their mutual activities.

-To ensure effective achievement of the items of the agreement, Winthrop University and WUREF officers and board representatives shall hold periodic meetings to foster and maintain productive relationships and to ensure open and continuing communications and alignment of priorities.
+To ensure effective achievement of the items of the agreement, the University, WUREF officers, and WUREF board representatives shall hold periodic meetings to foster and maintain productive relationships and to ensure open and continuing communications and alignment of priorities.

-Should Winthrop University choose to terminate this agreement WUREF may require the University to pay, within 180 days of written notice, all debt incurred by WUREF on the University’s behalf including, but not limited to, lease payments, advanced funds, and funds borrowed for specific initiatives.
-Should WUREF choose to terminate this agreement Winthrop University may require WUREF to pay debt it holds on behalf of WUREF in like manner.
+Should the University choose to terminate this agreement, the WUREF may require the University to pay, within 180 days of written notice, all debt incurred by the WUREF on the University’s behalf including, but not limited to lease payments, advanced funds, and funds borrowed for specific initiatives.
+Should WUREF choose to terminate this agreement the University may require WUREF to pay debt it holds on behalf of WUREF in like manner.

-Consistent with provisions appearing in WUREF’s bylaws and its articles of incorporation, should WUREF cease to exist or cease to be an Internal Revenue Code 501(c)(3) organization, WUREF will transfer its assets and property to Winthrop University, to a reincorporated successor foundation, or to the State of South Carolina or the federal government for public purposes, in accordance with the law and donor intent.
+Consistent with provisions appearing in WUREF’s bylaws and its articles of incorporation, should the WUREF cease to exist or cease to be an Internal Revenue Code 501(c)(3) organization, WUREF will transfer its assets and property to the University, to a reincorporated successor foundation, or to the state or federal government for public purposes, in accordance with the law and donor intent.